aviumlabs/phoenix-compose/README.md

 ```

-Save the following as a PowerShell script and run the script to generate
+Save the following PowerShell script and run the script to generate
 the database credential file.

 ```PowerShell